 Rough Guides tip: read all about getting to Morocco.

 Getting around in Morocco by train

-Despite a limited network of routes, getting around Morocco by train is the best option if you are travelling between the major cities.
+Despite a limited network of routes, is the best option of how to get around in Morocco, if you are travelling between the major cities.
 The trains are comfortable and fairly fast, but can sometimes be subject to delays.

-There are two main lines: from Tangier Dropdown content in the north down to Marrakesh, and from Oujda in the northeast, also to Marrakesh, joining with the Tangier line at Sidi Kacem.
-Branch lines serve Nador, El Jadida Dropdown content, Safi, Oued Zem and Casablanca airport.
-A high-speed line (LGV) from Tangier to Casablanca Dropdown content is under construction, which should reduce the journey time between the two cities to just over two hours, with eventual extension to Marrakesh.
+There are two main lines: from Tangier in the north down to Marrakesh, and from Oujda in the northeast, also to Marrakesh, joining with the Tangier line at Sidi Kacem.
+Branch lines serve Nador, El Jadida, Safi, Oued Zem and Casablanca airport.
+A high-speed line (LGV) from Tangier to Casablanca is under construction, which should reduce the journey time between the two cities to just over two hours, with eventual extension to Marrakesh.

 Train schedules rarely change, but it’s wise to check times in advance at stations.
 Timetables are displayed at major train stations, and any station ticket office will print you off a mini-timetable of services between any two stations.
 You can also check schedules (horaires) and fares (tarifs) and buy tickets on the ONCF website.
 Tickets do not need to be booked in advance, except for sleeper services, and can be bought at the station.
 The price of a second-class ticket is slightly more than what you’d pay for buses.
 On certain “express” services, ticket prices are around thirty percent higher.

 There are couchettes available on the Tangier–Marrakesh and Casablanca–Oujda night trains – worth the money for both the comfort and the security, as couchette passengers are in their own locked carriage with a guard.
 Most stations are located reasonably close to the modern city centres.
 Note that they do not have left-luggage facilities.

 Getting around in Morocco by bus